surniaulula/wpsso/readme.txt

 * **New Features**
 	* *None*
 * **Improvements**
-	* The "Pro Authentication ID" option field will is now included on the WPSSO Pro Licenses settings page for all plugins / extensions with a Pro version available (and not only for active plugins / extensions).
+	* Added the ability to dismiss image dimension warnings when using WordPress 4.2+.
-	* Refactored the tooltip message lookup for a slight speed improvement.
+	* The "Pro Authentication ID" option is now included on the Pro Licenses settings page for all plugins / extensions with a Pro version available (and not only for active plugins / extensions).
 * **Bugfixes**
 	* *None*
 * **Developer Notes**